 - Persistent disruptive behaviour

-- Peer on peer abuse
+- Peer on peer abuse including online

 - Bullying

 - Physical assault/threatening behaviour

 - Fighting

 - Sexual harassment

-- Racist abuse
+- · Racist or sexist abuse

 - Drug abuse

 - Alcohol abuse

 - Theft

-- Sexual misconduct
+- Sexual misconduct including sexting

 - Damage to property

 - Contravention of the School's E-Safety Policy, ICT or Acceptable Use Policy

 - Contravention of a Contract

 - Behaviour which brings the School into disrepute

 - Behaviour which in the Head's reasonable opinion leads them to believe that removal of the pupil from the School is in the best interest of the School or of the pupil

 - Malicious allegations of abuse against a member of staff

 Parents and guardians who accept a place for their child at Wycliffe Preparatory School undertake to uphold the School's policies and regulations, including this policy, when they sign the Parent Contract.
-They will support the School's values in matters such as attendance and punctuality, behaviour, uniform/dress and appearance, standards of academic work, extracurricular activities and homework/private study.
+The School values a close relationship with parents and encourages parents to work in partnership with the School to assist in maintaining high standards of behaviour both inside and outside of School.
+In particular, the School expects parents to support the School's values in matters such as attendance and punctuality, behaviour, uniform/dress and appearance, standards of academic work, extracurricular activities and homework/private study.

-The School is always happy to consider suggestions from parents and hope that parents find the School responsive and open-minded.
+The School welcomes feedback from parents on the effectiveness of its behaviour management measures, and is always happy to consider suggestions from parents and hope that parents find the School responsive and open-minded.